abdullahAabu-kuffa/Leon/README.md

-# Leon.com – HTML & CSS Portfolio Website Description
+# Leon - Portfolio Website Description

-Leon.com is a responsive and visually clean personal portfolio website built entirely with HTML and CSS.
+Leon is a responsive and visually clean personal portfolio website built entirely with HTML and CSS.
 It showcases my frontend development skills and serves as a professional landing page for potential clients, employers, and collaborators.

 The site includes: